Dave4243/Handwriting-NN-Python/README.md

 # Handwriting-NN-Python

-Model achieves 96% accuracy on testing data after 15 epochs on training data
+Model achieves 98% accuracy on testing data after 10 epochs on training data using the current training parameters